Miriam-Birungi/SWE2204-GROUP9/README.md

 ✅ **Saves results into a CSV file for analysis**

 The Halstead Complexity metrics can be found in the [Halstead](./Halstead/) folder
 ---
+**Software cost metrics**

+**Effort Estimation Using COCOMO**

+**📌 What is COCOMO?**
+COCOMO (COnstructive COst MOdel) is a method we use to estimate how much effort, time, and cost our software project will require, before we start coding.

+It helps us plan smarter and avoid underestimating the work.

+**✏️ How COCOMO Works (Simple Steps)**
+Estimate the Size
+We guess the size of the project (e.g., number of lines of code).

+Classify the Project Type
+We decide if the project is simple (Organic), medium (Semi-Detached), or complex (Embedded).

+Calculate Effort
+Using a formula, we calculate how much work (person-months) is needed.

+Adjust if Needed
+We consider factors like team experience, project complexity, and tools, to fine-tune the estimate.

+**🛠 Why COCOMO is Important for Us**
+Better Planning: It shows us realistically how much time and effort we need.

+Avoid Overload: It prevents us from taking on more work than we can handle.

+Team Clarity: Everyone understands the work ahead and their roles.

+Professional Standards: Using COCOMO shows we follow serious project management practices.

+**Final Thought**

+"A software engineer without effort estimation is like a builder constructing a skyscraper without checking how many bricks he needs."

+---
+**Measuring External Product Attributes: Software Quality**

 How the software quality analysis.py works.

 What This Script Does:

 ✅ Scans all .php, .js, .html, .css files

 ✅ Counts:

 Total lines of code (LOC)

 Unique Operators

 Unique Operands

 Total Operators

 Total Operands

 ✅ Calculates:

 Vocabulary (n)

 Length (N)

 Volume (V)

 Difficulty (D)

 Effort (E)

 ✅ Asks you:

-How many bugs/defects are found (for defect density calculation) ✅ Saves:
+How many bugs/defects are found (for defect density calculation)

+✅ Saves:

 All results to software_quality_report.csv automatically.

 ## Installation